 * Early July, my cabinets and countertops were picked out for the kitchen and upstairs bathroom.

-* Mid-July, construction began to demo every room and begin renovation.
+* Mid-July, construction began to demo every room and begin the renovation.

 * Renovation and installation continued for nearly a solid month before it was complete and ready to be listed for sale.